About Our School

 The Donald Gordon Conference is located just west of the Queen’s University main campus and is home to many Queen's non-degree Executive Education programs.
 As well, the facility is used by some of the School’s MBA and Toronto-based Master’s programs during on-campus sessions.

 The Centre includes 82 private and comfortable guest rooms, 3 classrooms, several meeting rooms, a large dining room, a well-equipped fitness room, several large open areas, as well as an exterior central courtyard.
 The Donald Gordon Conference Centre is well-known for its executive level customer service and outstanding cuisine.

-Smith’s School of Business Downtown Toronto classroom is located on the 30th floor at 200 Front Street West and is easily accessible by Go train and subway.
-This facility is home to the Queen’s Master of Finance and Master of Management Analytics programs as well as several Queen’s non-degree Executive Education programs.
+Smith’s School of Business Downtown Toronto Campus is located on the 30th floor at 200 Front Street West and is easily accessible by Go train and subway.
+It is home to the Queen’s Master of Finance and Master of Management Analytics programs as well as several Queen’s non-degree Executive Education programs.

-The facility includes a tiered classroom, wireless internet access, meeting rooms, and a variety of multi-media presentation systems.
-As well, the facility includes three Boardroom Learning Centres with fully interactive videoconference capabilities.
+The campus includes classrooms, , meeting rooms, and a variety of multi-media presentation systems.
+As well, it includes three Boardroom Learning Centres with fully interactive videoconference capabilities.
 These rooms are used to deliver classes for Queen’s Executive and Accelerated MBA programs.
 A larger open area at the front entrance features stunning views of Toronto harbor.

 Smith School of Business Boardroom Learning Centres